 Aside from lowering costs, this customization helps grow your business relationships as you have the right systems in place to deal with any issues.
 It also helps you to grow your teams, as they will only be working with, and spending time learning, systems they may never use.

 Show me the raw data.
 Show me the numbers.
 Show me you are a real person capable of taking care of my needs.
 "Show me" is the key term here.
 With the face-to-face component added via video, your company can show your collaborators that your employees are current, ready to work, and there to build upon the information they are getting from more traditional media.

 Collaboration requires partners that have the tools to work at any time and cloud video helps you achieve this.
 You can also, on some systems, share content and collaborate on documents during your video conference.

 Cloud providers really have thought of everything.
-Encryption and other security measures will keep your conferences secure, with limited interruptions.
+A fully secure connection will keep your conferences secure, with limited interruptions.

 The smaller business obtains leverage when using video in the cloud because they can scale to their size and still show their up-to-date capabilities and top-notch customer service.
 Video-ready conference rooms no longer have to depend solely on their onsite IT support becauseÂ cloud providers are familiar with the equipment and the software so can provide the assistance needed to allow your business' focus to remain on taking advantage of all of the benefits video conferencing has to offer.

 What do you think?
 Is video conferencing for you?
 Would it help your business?
 Why not find out more and talk to StarLeaf email@example.com

 StarLeaf provides cloud video conferencing and calling services and, unlike other service providers, also offers everything you need for the meeting room, desktop and mobile worker.
 Just come and check us out, you'll be surprised at just how easy and affordable we've made professional video conferencing.